-The tidal currents were measured at the North Blowhole Point Site (34) farm site by NIWA in 2015 using a 3D Acoustic Doppler Current Profiler (ADCP) self recording directional current meter.
+The tidal currents were measured at the Waitata farm site by the Cawthron Institute in 2015 using a 3D Acoustic Doppler Current Profiler (ADCP) self recording directional current meter.
 An ADCP uses the Doppler shift to measure ocean currents.
 Data measuring full water column currents were collected every 10 minutes with varying bin sizes dependent on site characteristics.
 Each depth measured is referred to as a bin and the full column of bins is referred to as a profile.
-A well known limitation of ADCP's is the loss of data near the surface due to the spreading of the acoustic beams on the instrument (~10% of water depth).
+A well known limitation of ADCP's is the loss of data near the surface due to the spreading of the acoustic beams on the instrument ( $\sim$ 10% of water depth).
 Therefore each profile from an ADCP provides current measurements from close to the seabed to within the top 10% of water depth where the instrument was deployed.

-Flow charts in the form of a current rose plot of current speed and directions for all bins and a plot of average direction and magnitude in each bin taken from the NIWA Benthic Ecological Assessment report are shown in Figure Nos 1 and 2.
+Flow charts in the form of a current rose plot of current speed and directions for all bins and a plot of average direction and magnitude in each bin taken from the NIWA Benthic Ecological Assessment report, are shown in Figure No 1.
 Note that the current rose plots indicate the direction the water is moving to not where the water has travelled from.
+The strongest surface current speeds were at the surface.
+The strongest current measured was 0.5 m/sec, one knot.
+The mean near bottom current speed was 0.12 m/sec and more than 5% of the currents were measured above 0.25 m/sec, even at the lowest recorded depth, indicating that current speeds are moderate to high.
+The current rose plot for all measured depth bins in Horseshoe Bay indicates a weak tidal signature with net movement of water to the northwest.